 These observations should alert us to the fact that the carry trade sometimes entails trading against the fundamentals of the currency pair.
 Buying the currency of a nation with large deficits can hardly be said to be a safe and sound practice, but it may be profitable if there are too many people engaging in it.
 Similarly, shorting a currency backed by healthy surpluses is not safe under usual circumstances, but government policies, market behavior, and the general economic conditions may, at least on a temporary basis, reverse this rule.
 The carry trader follows the trend, and in that sense this method is more related to technical than fundamental analysis.
 There’s nothing wrong with that per se, but it is wrong to have false confidence based on the misleading association between high interest rates and economic strength.

 Finally, we should remember that the carry trade is a directional bet.
-The trader basically forms his opinion, and acts in accordance, without giving much attention to the aspects of hedging or diversification.
+The trader basically forms their opinion, and acts in accordance, without giving much attention to the aspects of hedging or diversification.
 Since, at least during the past decade, the major carry trade pairs such as USD/TRY, NZD/JPY, GBP/CHF, or EUR/JPY all reacted in a highly correlated manner to fundamental shocks, an account that consists mostly of positive carry generating pairs cannot be thought to have diversified successfully.
-It is advisable that the trader either keep his leverage low, or hedge through the addition of some negative carry pairs into his portfolio, whichever he finds more comfortable.
+It is advisable that the trader either keep their leverage low, or hedge through the addition of some negative carry pairs into their portfolio, whichever they find more comfortable.

 The currency carry trade reached the bubble stage over the period between 2001-2008.
 As Japanese and Asian savers, tax haven-based large hedge funds, and other investors from all walks of life participated in this lucrative activity, at one point the amount of money invested was estimated as high as 1 trillion US dollars.
 Today the carry trade is still alive and well, but at a quite smaller scale than in the past as a result of the well-known global economic turmoil of 2008.
 Some of the highly leveraged players such as the aggressive hedge funds have been wiped out during the oil collapse and the successive waves of deleveraging that followed it, but those who were quick to cash out and realize their returns did indeed leave with tremendous profits.
 And of course we should not forget the massive gains registered even before the financial crisis began in the autumn of 2007.
 The carry trade did indeed create millionaires of those who were prudent in their choices, and relatively quick in their reactions.